Welcome to my website.

 Teaching

 This course offers an overview on the contemporary politics of the Middle East and North Africa (MENA) region and the relevant social (mostly political) science work on it.
-It brings together empirical knowledge on domestic and transnational politics in different countries of the region and how empirical political science around the big questions is conducted.
 Each module of the course revolves around a central question that has been keeping social and political scientists busy in the last decades: What triggers risky protest movements in authoritarian settings?
-Why has the MENA region remained authoritarian despite successive global waves of democratization?
-Under which conditions do transitions to democracies succeed?
+Why has the MENA region remained authoritarian despite global waves of democratization?
 Do monarchies in the Middle East have an advantage in ensuring political stability, and if so, why?
 Is it impossible to ensure good governance and peace at the same time in divided societies?
-What motivates people to take up arms in the name of religion and sect?
 What are the reasons behind the economic underdevelopment of the MENA region?
 Students are also invited to think about these “big questions” and take MENA countries as their case studies, while at the same significantly enhancing their contextual knowledge about the region.
-No prerequisites, but either some prior familiarity with the Middle East or a prior political science course encouraged.

 HARVARD UNIVERSITY TEACHING FELLOWSHIPS